freshplanet/ANE-Facebook/README.md

 Air Native Extension for Facebook (iOS + Android)
 ======================================

 This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Facebook SDK](http://developers.facebook.com/docs/guides/mobile/) on iOS and Android.
-It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).
+It has been developed by [FreshPlanet](http://freshplanet.com).
+FreshPlanet is no longer updating this ANE.
+I will try to update it as soon as possible to newest SDKs versions.

 Facebook SDK Versions
 ---------

-* iOS: 3.16.2 (compatible with iOS 5.0 and above)
+* iOS: 3.23.2
-* Android: 3.6 (compatible with Android 2.2 and above)
+* Android: 3.23.1

 Installation